 “But I don’t want to draw attention to it!”

 Ignoring a problem person doesn’t stop the damage.
 It just drives it underground.
-For example, if you hire or allow a person who has allegedly done bad things to be part of your event, the impression you give is going to go one of three ways:
+For example, if you hire or allow a person who has allegedly done bad things to be part of your event, the impression you give is likely one of three:

 - You don’t care about the impact of that person on the scene;